paul-brtd/FatesList/README.md

 12. Run "pip3 install -r requirements.txt"

-13. Run "./run" in the repo folder
+13. Run "bin/run" (add .dbg for debug testing) in the repo folder.
+Universal List API is seperate and is under bin/runula[.dbg]

+14. Run Ctrl-B + D to exit the current tmux, then run tmux again to make a new tmux

+15. Enter the util/utilbot folder and run "python3 main.py"

 Fates List probihits the monetization or resale of coins for money